volatilityfoundation/volatility3/doc/source/symbol-tables.rst

 usually be set within the user interface.

 These files can also be compressed into ZIP files, which volatility will process in order to locate symbol files.
+The ZIP file must be named after the appropriate operating system (such as `linux.zip`, `mac.zip` or `windows.zip`).
-Inside the ZIP file, the directory structure should match the uncompressed directory, starting :file:`/symbols/<os>/`.
+Inside the ZIP file, the directory structure should match the uncompressed operating system directory.

 Windows symbol tables
 ---------------------